 However, Table 7 shows that whilst majority of the participants resettled in metropolitan Melbourne and its suburbs, a few chose regional urban cities and towns.

-Discussion
+Discussion of the Results

 Distribution of participants into stratified age groups

 Observation

 Thirty-six participants responded to questions three and four.
 That is “In which age bracket are you; and What is your gender?”.
 Cumulatively, the age range covering 18- 40 provided the greatest number of participants than any other age group in this study.